 Now You Know How To Edit Video In Canva

-There you have it, our complete guide to Canva video editing.
-In this tutorial you’ve learnt exactly how to use Canva video editing tools.
+There you have it, our complete guide to video editing with Canva.
+In this tutorial you’ve learnt exactly how to use Canva Video Editor to create professional quality videos.

-Hopefully now you can see just how powerful the Canva video editor is!
-It definitely rivals some of the more advanced video editing software.
+Hopefully now you can see just how powerful the video editing tool is!
+It rivals some of the more advanced video editing software.

 The best part is, you don’t even need Canva Pro to create an awesome video.
 You can do it all using the free version.

 We hope you enjoyed our new guide on how to edit videos with Canva.
-If you found it useful, feel free to share it on your socials or with others who might like to learn more about Canva video editing too.
+If you found it useful, feel free to share it on your socials or with others who might like to learn more about Canva video editing.

 For more information on creating YouTube videos, check out the Primal Video YouTube Ranking Guide.
 You’ll learn about the latest tools and strategies for improving video rankings on both YouTube and Google – and it’s completely free!